 What is required to create a Panamanian setup for a Web3 project?

-Panama currently has no crypto regulation (though this may change, as the Panamanian government attempted to regulate crypto in 2021).
-For teams launching a sufficiently decentralized protocol with protocol-native tokens that have purely software-related use cases, no legal opinions or governmental authorizations are needed.
+Panama currently has no crypto regulation (though this may change, as the Panamanian government attempted to regulate crypto in 2021, it’s important to mention that this regulation, as we mentioned above, will only likely target activities performed within the Panamanian territory, as of January 2025 a new working group in being created as an initiative from the private sector).
+For teams launching a sufficiently decentralized protocol with protocol-native tokens that have purely software-related use cases, the governmental authorizations aren't needed.

-To proceed with this setup, the company requires the following roles:
+To proceed with this setup, the company requires the following:

-- Protector (who serves in a supervisory role for the foundation)
+- [Optional] Protector (who serves in a supervisory role for the foundation)

 - Directors for each foundation-owned subsidiary (e.g. Token SPV, Front-end Operator)